super-turbo-society/turbo-demos/platformer/README.md

 ![tile](sprites/tile.png)

+Make a folder called sprites in the root of your project, and add these 3 pngs to that folder.

 To start, we're going to render our player and tiles on screen.
-We can make a custom struct and impl for each.
+To keep our code organized, lets make a struct and impl for each.
 A struct holds data related to a specific object type, and an impl holds functions.

 ```rs
 #[derive(BorshDeserialize, BorshSerialize, Debug, Clone, PartialEq)]